akash-kansara/modak/docs/REFERENCE_GUIDE.md

 System.out.println(result.getAppliedCorrections().size());  // 4
 ```

-The reason why no corrections were applied when groups weren't specified in the 1st `correct` call is because all corrections have been assigned to specific groups.
-When corrections are not assigned any group _OR_ they are assigned the `DefaultGroup` group, they are applied when no groups are passed in the `correct` call.
+If all corrections are explicitly assigned to groups, calling `correct()` without specifying groups applies none of them.
+To get corrections by default, either omit the `groups` parameter in annotations, or use `DefaultGroup`.

 #### 4.2 Group inheritance